BabOuDev/FaceItProducts/README.md

 grunt serve:dist - preview for release.

-# Testing
+# Run Tests

 Run the following command in the project root folder:

 grunt test - Execute all Jasmine tests.

-# Documentation
+# Generate Documentation

 Run the following command in the project root folder:

-grunt ngdocs - Build the documentation (accessible in /docs)
+grunt docs - Build the api documentation (accessible in /docs)